 There is usually a thriving Messy Church held during term time, usually on the first Wednesday of the month, where children and parents are very welcome to come and take part in various fun activities.
 We end with a small worship gathering, and a meal.
-Again this has not been possible recently, but we are working on ways of bringing this back to the church, in some way, as soon as we can.
-We also usually host a ‘Vestry Group’ for children during the main 0945 service on a Sunday, which we hope to revive soon as well.
-In the mean time, we have been putting our Vestry Group and Messy Church activities on line, and you will see a link below to each of these.
+We also usually host a ‘Vestry Group’ for children during the main 0945 service on a Sunday.

-Although the church had to be closed during lockdown, we are now open every Wednesday between 10am and 2pm for private prayer, and every Sunday for a 0945 service of Holy Communion.
+We are open every Wednesday between 10am and 2pm for private prayer, and every Sunday for a 0945 service of Holy Communion.